joeeoj/recipes/recipes/sweet-potato-tacos.md

 more ingredients you might already have but should check

-* 1 tbsp kosher salt
+* 1 tsp kosher salt
-* 2 tbsp canola oil
+* 2 tbsp canola or vegetable oil
-* ground black pepper
+* ground black pepper (to taste)

 garnishes